DanielWieder/PoeCraftLib/README.md

 ## Getting Data

+This section will be added at a later date.

+A TLDR is that the PoeCrafting.Data project has a lot of factories that can get you properly structured data.
+The ones that provide information that can be passed into the simulator are listed below
+* EssenceFactory
+* FossilFactory
+* MasterModFactory

 ## Crafting steps

 Each crafting step will be executed sequentially.
 There are 4 main types of crafting steps